sachinjain024/practicebook/conferences/2017-fifth-elephant/talks.md

 - Paper mentioned in the abstract: A tour through the visualization zoo: http://queue.acm.org/detail.cfm?id=1805128

 ## Designing ML Pipelines for transactional SMS data
+- Paysense, Montane ventures
+- SMS format
+- How to stop other appps reading your sms ?
+- FinTech apps read your sms
+- Use adb to pull sms from your phone
+- sklearn pipelines
+- Tf-IDF
+- Hashing Vectorizer
+- Debit/credit/due/overdue words
+- Balance/no balance - Sometimes present and sometimes not
+- System/Library to apply given rules to text form (NLP) ?

+## ML to guard open street map
+- Gabbar, mapbox: Bhargav Koushik
+- Instacart
+- 2.5m per day edits
+- How to avoid mistaken edits ?
+- Try out map editor ?
+- Edits -> Live (<10 mins)
+- PokemonGo used open street maps for spawning pokemons
+- Traditional validation - community approves nearby edits
+- OSM cha - review things
+- Can a system be designed - community of users using blockchian ?
+- Rule based validation
+- osm-compare github.com/mapbox
+- gabbar: mllib in python + js
+- jupyter heavily used
+- gabbar submits its preditctions to osmcha to be reviewed by other users
+- Python data science handbook

+## 5 Lessons - Learning Product Matching
+- semantics3
+- @govind2c
+- How do you get data / scrape ?
+- Build a good dataset
+	- Matches
+	- NonMatches (Similar but not same e.g. iphone 6, iphone 7)
+- Same background color, same website
+- Identification of criminals from faces (paper)
+- Model -> 90% correct
+- One model to rule them all
+- Bias towards younger people
+- Spending time on your dataset can be rewarding
+- Text: Diff vector space
+- MultiModel deep learning paper
+- ML as service offering
+- Inference needs to be involved
+- Apple Iphone7 on flipkart and Iphone 7 on amazon
+	- We can inference to say that they are same products similarly machines need to infer such things
+- Algorithmic APIs are non-deterministric
+- govindc.com

+## Image Matching
+- Dataweave, Kumar Shubham
+- Solr: How does it perform text search ?
+(Read paper)
+- Evernote: How does it sync ?
+- CoTraining approach
+- Semantic Hash
+- Preprocessing before hashing/generating
+- Local sensitivity hashing
+- Kernel sensitivity hashing